wrenparismoe/magic-squares/README.md

 ### Adapted Algorithms

-**4. Adapted Algorithm #1:** All square combinations are built using only r-permutations with the magic sum.
-During each iteration of the recursive buildSquares method, rows including numbers already existing in the partially built square are removed from the current row list.
+**4. Adapted Alg #1:** Each square arrangement is built using r-permutations with the magic sum.
+During each iteration of the recursive buildSquares method, rows with numbers already used in a partially built square are removed from the current row list.
 Once a square is filled it is tested for the magic sum property.
 (Inefficient for 4 x 4 magic squares)

 3 x 3: \
 Total Permutations: 48 \